 Festival of Curiosity, Dublin – https://festivalofcuriosity.ie/

 Of all the family-friendly festivals Ireland has to offer, one of the best is the Festival of Curiosity.
-This four-day event hosts a cultural feast of science, arts, design and technology for all ages, with kids being especially catered for.
-Various venues across the city of Dublin hosts events to feed to curiosity of those who attend.
+This four-day event hosts a cultural feast of science, arts, design and technology for all ages, with kids being specially catered for.
+Various venues across the city of Dublin hosts events to feed to the curiosity of those who attend.

 Galway Arts Festival – https://www.giaf.ie/

 The Galway International Arts Festival is one of the biggest festivals in Ireland in July.
 Founded in 1978, this festival sees musicians, artists, actors, performers and more come together for an arts festival that takes place over two weeks.
-Artists from across the global descend on Galway for gigs, visual arts display, comedy sets, dance and literary performances.
+Artists from across the globe descend on Galway for gigs, visual arts display, comedy sets, dance and literary performances.
 If you are looking for an amazing arts festival in Ireland, the Galway Arts Festival is the one to attend.